juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 Why? </br>
 because [PSU fail](https://en.wikipedia.org/wiki/Power_supply_unit_(computer)#Life_span) </br>
 there was 2 brands Delta and other, same as PowerMac G5 </br>
-but the Newer 5,1 PSU is different, more compact. </br>
+but the 5,1 PSU is different, more compact. </br>

 IF you can find a New replacement, that´s the easy option. </br>